 Our staff includes top college golf coaches in the area.
 In addition to putting, campers participate in wedge play, chipping, pitching, and bunker practice throughout the camp.
 Golf instruction takes place in the exclusive Duke University Varsity Golf practice areas, located at the Duke University Golf Club, and the participants are housed at the prestigious Washington Duke Inn.

-Please refer to registration packet for check-in and check-out details.
+Please refer to registration packet (emailed in spring) for check-in and check-out details.

 Areas of Focus